Music of Uganda

-Traditional Music from different regions of Uganda
+Traditional music from different regions of Uganda

-Uganda is divided into 4 regions namely; Central, Northern, Eastern and Western.
+Uganda is divided into four regions – Central, Northern, Eastern and Western.
 Each region has distinct traditional music as per the tribes and ethnicities.

 Uganda's nationalities are diverse and spread evenly throughout the country.
-Native music in Uganda, like in most African regions, is mainly functional.
-This means that most music and music activities usually have specific functions related to specific festivities like marriage, initiation, royal festivals, harvests and war among others.
-The music is performed by skilled tribesmen and women who are good at playing various traditional instruments, folk songs and traditional dances.
+Native music in Uganda, as in most African regions, is mainly functional.
+This means that most music and music activities usually have specific functions related to specific events such as marriage, initiation, royal festivals, harvests and war among others.
+The music is performed by skilled tribesmen and women performing folk songs and traditional dances with various traditional instruments.

 Central

 The Baganda are found in Buganda in the central region; they are the largest native nationality in the country.
 The kingdom is ruled by a king, known as a Kabaka.
 The kabaka has traditionally been the main patron of the music of Buganda.
 Musical instruments include various forms of drums, making percussion an integral part of the music).

 The massive and sacred royal drums are just one of the many drum types.
 The engalabi is another common drum and it is a long round shaped drum.
-The drums are used in unison with various other melodic musical instruments ranging from chordophones like the ennanga harp and the entongoli lyre, lamellophones, aerophones, and idiophones and the locally made fiddle called kadingidi.
+The drums are used in unison with various other melodic musical instruments ranging from chordophones such as the ennanga harp and the entongoli lyre, lamellophones, aerophones, idiophones and the locally made fiddle called kadingidi.

-Music is played for dancing in the community, Call and response style of singing is common with the Bantu from the 19th century.
+Music is played for dancing in the community.
+The call and response style of singing is common with the Bantu from the 19th century.
 The Baganda have a variety of vibrant dances that go along with the elaborate instrumentation.
-The bakisimba dance is the most common and most performed.
-There are others like nankasa and the amaggunju.
+The bakisimba dance is the most common and most performed; others include the nankasa and the amaggunju.
 The amaggunju is an exclusive dance developed in the palace for the Kabaka.